vladephp/Javascript-notes/README.md

 With a normal for loop you can break to end the loop early.
 There isn’t a way to end forEach early.
 Including break within the forEach callback function will be a syntax error.
 It is only valid within loops.

 Similarly, with a for loop when we return, we are exiting out of the entire function that the for loop is in.
 However, putting a return within the forEach callback function just exits out of the callback function itself early.
 It’s actually more or less equivalent to doing continue in a for loop, but far less intuitive.
 Including continue in the forEach call back function would be the same sort of syntax error we got with break.

+# REMARKS

+ - With and Eval never use
+ - Worker